raspdevpy/ccdoc/guide/Other/syntax.md

 ### But what function does?
 Each function in general can do one of the 3 things:
-* Replaced by a value
+* Replace itself by a value
 * Do an action
-* Replaced by a value and Do an action
+* Do an action and Replace itself by a value

 For Example In running this code:
 ```